RSamaium/RPG-JS/docs/guide/create-event.md

 ## Create a character.
 Shared mode

-First of all, add a file in <PathTo to="serverDir" file="chara.ts" />
+First of all, add a file in <PathTo to="eventDir" file="chara.ts" />

 ```ts
 import { RpgEvent, EventData, RpgPlayer } from '@rpgjs/server'